Stability of the Inviscid Power-Law Vortex: Linear Stability of the Power-Law Vortex in Self-Similar Coordinates

 In what follows, we shall abuse notation and denote the (exponential self-similar) radial coordinate by $r$ instead of $\rho$.
-As previously mentioned, we may without loss of generality examine only the case when the parameter $m=2$.
+We recall that the inverse Laplacian $\Delta^{-1}$ preserves rotational symmetries.
+Thus, for any $m$-fold symmetric $\Omega$, $\Delta^{-1}\Omega$ is also $m$-fold symmetric.
+We formally decompose: